yingkunwu/R-YOLOv4/Readme.md

 (Final project for NCKU INTRODUCTION TO ARTIFICIAL INTELLIGENCE course)

 ### Introduction
-The objective of this project is to provide a capability of oriented object detection for YOLOv4 model.
-As a result, modifying the original loss function of bounding boxes for the model is needed.
-At last, I got a successful result by increasing the number of anchor boxes with different rotating angle and combining smooth-L1-IoU loss function proposed by [R3Det: Refined Single-Stage Detector with Feature Refinement for Rotating Object](https://arxiv.org/abs/1908.05612) into the original loss.
+The objective of this project is to adapt YOLOv4 model to detecting oriented objects.
+As a result, modifying the original loss function of the model is required.
+I got a successful result by increasing the number of anchor boxes with different rotating angle and combining smooth-L1-IoU loss function proposed by [R3Det: Refined Single-Stage Detector with Feature Refinement for Rotating Object](https://arxiv.org/abs/1908.05612) into the original loss for bounding boxes.

-### Dataset

-**UCAS-High Resolution Aerial Object Detection Dataset (UCAS-AOD)**

-Label: x1, y1, x2, y2, x3, y3, x4, y4, theta, x, y, width, height </br>
-(x1, y1) is the coordinate located on the upper left of the bounding box; (x2, y2), (x3, y3) and (x4, y4) are the rest of the bounding box corners following the clockwise order.

-Though it provides theta for each bounding box, it is not within the angle range that I want.
-You can check out how I calculated the angle that I need in [tools/load.py](https://github.com/kunnnnethan/R-YOLOv4/blob/bc106d5d4963a3085e8b88eb162b64d44e92abc3/tools/load.py).

 ### Features